 11.1 From time to time our site may contain links to and from the websites of our suppliers or other third party sites.

-11.2 If you visit any of these sites please note they have their own privacy policies and you should check these before submitting any personal data.
-We cannot accept any responsibility or liability for these policies.
+11.2 If you visit any of these sites you should confirm they have their own privacy policies and you should check these before submitting any personal data on their site.
+We cannot accept any responsibility or liability for the policies on any other Websites.

 12 Data Access